 There are so many things to do in Taipei I wish we had more than a week to explore.
 Taipei is a long swath of urban sprawl with countless high-rise buildings, apartments, and shops.
 However, it never felt like many cities we are familiar with in the West or other parts of Asia.
-Taipei is extremely livable with good public transportation, bike lanes, not too loud, manageable traffic, and a plethora of public spaces.
+Taipei is extremely livable with good public transportation, bike lanes, not too loud, manageable traffic, and many public spaces.

 It only takes a few blocks to find a park or garden.
 Even our Airbnb in Taipei overlooked a small local park with a coffee shop to enjoy the beautiful weather outdoors in November.

-Don’t think Taipei feels whitewashed though because they’re still alive with Taiwan’s unique culture.
-Come rush hour you’ll find an onslaught of motorbikes, easily the most popular form of transportation to remind you that you’re still in Asia.
-It’s interesting, eclectic, full of fantastic food finds, and things to do!
+I don’t think Taipei feels whitewashed, though, because they’re still alive with Taiwan’s unique culture.
+During rush hour, it’s an onslaught of motorbikes, easily the most popular form of transportation, to remind you that you’re still in Asia.
+It’s interesting, eclectic, and full of fantastic food finds and things to do!

 The Best Things to do in Taipei